Section 6: That’s Mica, alLedgedly

 Well I’ll be!
 With last section’s Totoket Mountain and Bluff Head in the distance, it’s that very same new development that caused such consternation 30 minutes prior while looking for the dirt road to start my hike!
 The dashing first picture at the top of this page was also from this first lookout as well.

 After a quick dip back into the woods away from the cliffs, the trail climbs up to a pile of rocks.
-But not just any ol’ pile of rock, no!
+But not just any ol’ pile of rocks, no!
 These are the Selectman’s Stones and they mark the tri-corner of Durham, Madison, and Guilford!
 And they are really quite old, too, as carving initials into rocks was the only way to keep town boundaries straight one hundred-plus years ago.

 Now back in Durham for the duration of my day, I was eager to get to one of this hike’s highlights: Mica Ledges.
 The hike through here is, quite simply, a great trail.
 Through laurel, pine, and chestnut oak; over cushy moss covered rock and across expansive “ledges,” I was again surprised at what hiking in this part of the state could offer.
 And by the way, the Walk Book has a great piece on the oft-overlooked chestnut oaks (Quercus prinus).